 It’s often better to visit in winter when the park is a lot quieter and the tours often run with smaller numbers, making for a more personal experience.

 Park of the Month

-There are plenty of activities on offer across the month, including bird watching walks, guided snorkelling tours, trail runs and cultural walks.
+There are plenty of activities on offer across the month, including a Welcome to Bunganditj Country Nature and Culture Walk.
 Check out the website for all the details.